XiuxiongChen/xiuxiongchen.github.io/_pages/about.md

 ## Xiuxiong Chen

-Director, Institute of Geometry and Physics, University of Science and Technology of China
+&emsp;&emsp;Director, Institute of Geometry and Physics, University of Science and Technology of China

-Professor, School of Mathematical Sciences, University of Science and Technology of China
+&emsp;&emsp;Professor, School of Mathematical Sciences, University of Science and Technology of China

-No.96 Jinzhai Road, Hefei, Anhui, China, 230026
+&emsp;&emsp;No.96 Jinzhai Road, Hefei, Anhui, China, 230026

-Email: xxchen@ustc.edu.cn
+&emsp;&emsp;Email: xxchen@ustc.edu.cn